 There have been several other mechanisms of action attributed to COX inhibitors.
 Amongst them is inhibition of neutrophil function and inhibition of the inducible nitric oxide synthetase.

-Mortality Rate - Mortality rate associated with COX inhibitors is 21 per million and 24.8 per one million for NSAIDs and low dose aspirin, respectively.
+Mortality Rate - The mortality rate associated with COX inhibitors is 21 per million and 24.8 per one million for NSAIDs and low-dose aspirin, respectively.

 Upper GI side effects get reported more frequently.
 Amongst the upper GI side effects, dyspepsia, heartburn, and nausea occur.
 Gastric or duodenal mucosal injury and ulceration may result as well.
 When ulceration develops into bleeding, endoscopic therapy and high dose proton pump inhibitor are recommended and decrease mortality .